 Another key founder, Nathaniel Washington, recently deceased, was present in spirit as Chairman of UCOM’s 40th Anniversary Gala.
-Nat was an educator, coach, advocate and motivator for minority youth who needed the skills to step up and out of poverty.
-Nat spearheaded the Minority Youth Employment program and Archie considers Nat to be “the single most influential person in the storied history of UCOM.”
+Nat was an educator, coach, advocate, and motivator for minority youth who needed skills to step up and out of poverty.
+Nat spearheaded the Minority Youth Employment program.
+Archie considers Nat to be “the single most influential person in the storied history of UCOM.”

 Archie is quick to recognize that UCOM’s success is due to the combined efforts of “the Holy Spirit, other key founding members, invaluable volunteers and Executive Directors.”

 Congratulations, Archie, and thank you to our presbytery churches that support UCOM, working together with other faith groups, business partners and community leaders to change the narrative for the oppressed and impoverished in Jacksonville’s Southside.

 Submitted by Charles Freeman, Pastor of Grace Presbyterian Church